-The TFM-30 should be installed and function tested.
+The TFM-66 transceiver should be installed and function tested.
 The antenna VSWR should be checked.
 A forward/reverse power check with a in-line wattmeter should show no more than 10% reflected power.
+For the following tests, insure that the power switch is in the high position.